GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 ## Uploading to more than one district at a time

 Region Controllers can upload Budget amounts to more than one district at a time.
-To do so, a Regional Controller can pull on the Region and make changes to the Budget amounts across multiple districts.
+To do so, a Regional Controller can pull on the Region and make Budget amount changes across multiple districts.

-If do not have Region Controller access, you will not be able to pull or or save on multiple Districts.
+If you do not have Region Controller access, you will not be able to pull or save on multiple Districts.
 You will get the following validation errors:

 **Pull**